n8n-io/n8n-docs/docs/doc2/table-extraction/advanced-settings.md

 ![](/_images/doc2/advanced-settings_15.png){ loading=lazy }

-##### Minimum grouped rows
+#### Minimum grouped rows

 Enter the minimum number of rows in your grouped column here.

 ![](/_images/doc2/advanced-settings_16.png){ loading=lazy }

 In this table you see six rows of which only three are relevant for you.
 In the first two columns there are two criteria that have to be extracted separately.
-These will be your mapped columns all the other ones have to be trained as custom columns.
-And this is how it works step by step:
+These will be your mapped columns all the other ones have to be trained as custom columns. <br> And this is how it works step by step:

 Select the two header rows as well as two minimum grouped rows as these should be grouped to one position.